Guitar Repair, Stringed Instrument Repair

-John is usually in on Monday, wednesday, and Friday afternoons and sometimes on Saturdays.
-If you should need to consult with him directly please call for n appointment.
+John is usually in on Monday, Wednesday, and Friday afternoons and sometimes on Saturdays.
+If you should need to consult with him directly please call for an appointment.

 There will always be someone on hand to discuss your needs.
 Myself (owner Mark Waldrop), I attended Bryan Galloup’s guitar building and repair school in 1994 and I’m knowledgeable and conversant on all aspects of guitar repair.
 Gus Wanner and John Michael Ramirez have many years experience with guitars and stringed instruments.
 Rest assured your instruments will be well cared for at Guitar Tex.

 If you need an appraisal, bring your instrument in.
 We provide written appraisals for $35.
 If you want advice on what you should ask for your guitar that you are selling, you may use our referral books free of charge.
 Please don’t call to ask what your guitar is worth.

 The acoustic market is hugely diverse, covering many tastes and styles, but the standards for the a fine instrument are the same regardless of what style of music you play.
 We offer a great selection at great prices.

 Come on in.
 We look forward to visiting.